June 27, 2011 - by Austin Link

 The New Favorites

 Whether they were the results of a deep field, short matches, or something else entirely, the upsets of Caroline Wozniacki and the Williams sisters have suddenly left the women’s field wide open at Wimbledon.
 Most fans likely now favor Maria Sharapova, given her previous success at the All England Club, to win.
-Gamblers seem to agree, giving Sharapova the best odds on Betfair, the UK’s largest sports betting exchange.
+Gamblers seem to agree, giving Sharapova the best odds at leading sportsbooks.

 Interestingly, our ratings, the WTA ratings, and the Wimbledon seeds all rank another player as better than Sharapova.
 That player is Victoria Azarenka, the Belorussian made (in)famous by her ear piercing grunts.

-The following table shows our ranks for the remaining women, their WTA ranks, and their current implied odds to win Wimbledon, from Betfair.
+The following table shows our ranks for the remaining women, their WTA ranks, and their current Vegas implied odds to win Wimbledon.

 |Player||WTA Rnk||TR Rnk||Champ %|